KevinWyss/project_KW/README.md

    As the last step, the script plotts the resulting stage-discharge-relationship for the entered cross section.
 This relationship is based on the calculations 3.2 - 3.7 for all different hights (H).

 # Results and interpretation
-To get a more precise insight of the resulting output of the script, see the PDF "Report_kwy.pdf" in my project folder.
+To get a more precise insight of the resulting output of the script, see the PDF "Report_kwy.pdf" in the project folder.